pfmc-assessments/VASTWestCoast/README.md

 [VAST](https://github.com/James-Thorson-NOAA/VAST)
 to generate indicies of abundance from survey data.
-This package, VASTWestCoast, acts as a wrapper for VAST, where the input argument values are specific to those needed for the NWFSC.
+This package, VASTWestCoast, acts as a wrapper for VAST, where the input arguments are specific to those needed for the NWFSC.

 ## Getting Started

 ### Prerequisites
 1. Install [Rtools40](https://cran.r-project.org/bin/).
+2. Have IT add c:\rtools40\usr\bin and c:\rtools40\mingw64\bin to your PATH
-2. Install devtools from CRAN `install.packages("devtools")`
+3. Install devtools from CRAN `install.packages("devtools")`

 ### Installing
 Install issues are always troublesome, for which I am sorry.
-The best guidance I can give is to close all of your current R sessions and open a new R session before trying to install any of the following packages.
+The best guidance I can give you is to close all of your current R sessions and open a new R session before trying to install any of the following packages.
 Lastly, use the internal check function to see if TMB is properly installed prior to running other VASTWestCoast functions.